Liquid nitrogen leak at Georgia poultry plant kills 6

 Brackett said about 130 workers were taken by bus to a nearby church where they were examined for injuries.
 Couch said one person was taken to the hospital from there.

-Hall County school officials said students were being kept safe inside a nearby elementary school and said the leak was contained and not airborne.
+Hall County school officials said students were kept safe inside a nearby elementary school during the emergency but the leak was contained and not airborne.
+The shelter in place order was lifted Thursday afternoon.
 About 1.5 miles (2.5 kilometers) of a road that runs in front of the plant and school was closed.

 Prime Pak Foods merged into Foundation Food Group, a company that takes raw chicken and processes it into products like chicken fingers and individual chicken cuts for restaurants and food service operations.
 The company’s CEO did not immediately return a phone call seeking comment.